 The advent of AI cameras and computational photography throws a wrench into the gears of our testing, as cameras tend to behave differently when these features are enabled.
 Additionally, these features also seek to eliminate the need for post-processing, applying machine learning to what makes a photo more pleasing to the eye.

 We are working on a more standardized test for this, but for now comparisons will have to do.
 Wherever we can, we’ll provide comparison sliders of the same scene shot on two cameras so you can see it for yourself.
-This section will be updated once we find a more valid way of assessing the images with a less subjective eye.

 A note on variance

 Not everyone will agree with how we do things in this test.
 That’s fine.
 It’s also why we publish our results.
 That way, everyone can look and see what matters to them, and make their own decisions.
-Keep in mind, that this testing only reveals flaws, which could be mitigated with image editing.
+Keep in mind, that this testing primarily reveals flaws, which could be mitigated with image editing.
 We do not edit our photos in our tests, so you may be able to improve their aesthetics with your own experimentation.

 Additionally, you might find that you like technically-imperfect things like ovsersaturation of color, oversharpening, beauty modes, or aggressive noise reduction.
 While it’s objectively a poor performance, more and more people ask more and more things from their smartphone cameras that would shock a professional photographer.
 Because we’re not writing our reviews for the professional shutterbug, we instead try to test for breadth instead of depth when it comes to camera performance.